S0NICEURS/Inno-convert-py-apps-to-exe-setup/README.md

-to avoid false positives for nothing (just 2 false postitive, which can go up to 5 if you do not follow the steps)
+to avoid false positives for nothing!!
+(just 2 false postitive, which can go up to 5 if you do not follow the steps
 _____________________________________
 - install inno by the menu
 - after first conversion, enter your icon.ico in the file where the python code is located